coggy9/HKHacking/Invoke.md

 ## Normal Operation

 During normal operation, the Invoke does not respond to any of the URLs accessible when in setup mode.

+## Flashing Mode

+To enter "flashing mode", hold reset while plugging in the Invoke, and press the mic mute button 4 times within 5 seconds.
+Once the ring turns yellow, you can let go of the reset button.